cmfredricksen/Tech-Notes/README.md

 # three
 Update March 10 2020

-This is now a website which has some git basics and a DIY cross-platform planner.
-I will be adding more soon to both pages, along with more pages, covering other things I am learning.
+This is now a website which has some git basics, enough to help you set up your first repository..
+I will be adding more soon, along with more pages, covering other things I am learning.

 I set up this repo to further practice using git and github to enhance my workflow.
 I am also learning html and css, plus visual studio code and terminal.